apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

 Extensions are used to add additional properties to messages defined elsewhere.
 They are fully supported in proto2 files.

-They are supported in proto3 only when extending the standard Descriptor type.
+They are supported in proto3 syntax only when extending the standard Descriptor type.

 Extensions are ignored when serializing or deserializing to JSON.